Website CO2 Footprint: 3 Tips for Sustainable Web Development.

 WordPress: Insanity

-JS affects the efficiency of the website in two ways: It adds file weight to the page and also increases the processing effort on the user's device.
-The latter is much more the case for JS than for other file types.
-JavaScript should only be loaded on pages where it is really needed.
-Often, scripts that are only needed on the homepage are also loaded on all subpages.
-Through SERP, one can directly reach the desired subpage and thus avoid unnecessary data.
-For WordPress, for example, the wp_register_script or wp_enqueue_script should be wrapped in an if(is_home()) {...}.
+JavaScript affects website efficiency in two ways: it adds file weight to the page and increases processing load on the user's device.
+This is more significant for JS than other file types.
+JavaScript should only be loaded on pages where it is truly needed.
+Often, scripts required only on the homepage are loaded on all subpages.
+Through SERP, users can directly access the desired subpage, avoiding unnecessary data.
+In WordPress, for example, wp_register_script or wp_enqueue_script should be wrapped in an if(is_home()) {...} condition.

-Once integrated, tracking codes can become a permanent companion of every website visit.
-It is always worth checking whether the currently used tracking services are actually needed.
-In some cases, they can be omitted, in others configured so that they are only active in certain areas of the site.
+Once integrated, tracking codes can become permanent companions of every website call.
+It's always worth checking whether the currently used tracking services are truly needed.
+In some cases, they can be omitted, or configured to be active only in certain page areas.

 Plugin tip for WordPress:

-By using good browser caching rules, the amount of data transferred can be greatly reduced for returning visitors.
-It is particularly suitable for media such as images and videos, as well as CSS / Javascript and fonts.
-The cache duration should be chosen as long as possible if no changes to the affected files are foreseeable.
+By implementing effective browser caching rules, the amount of data transferred for returning visitors can be significantly reduced.
+It is particularly useful for media like images and videos, as well as CSS/JavaScript and fonts.
+The cache duration should be set as long as possible if no changes to the affected files are anticipated.
 Especially for images, a very long period can be set.

-Browser caching can be controlled even better via GET parameters.
+Browser caching can be better controlled via GET parameters.
 You can append the script or plugin version to the script path.
-This allows for a high cache TTL even for files that change frequently or where changes need to be loaded immediately.
+This allows a high cache TTL to be specified even for files that change frequently or need immediate updates.

 Example:

 Instead of loading the script with index.js, use index.js?v=1.2.0.
-When registering with WordPress, you can simply specify a version.
+In WordPress registration, you can simply specify a version.
 It can be the plugin version, a custom script version, or just the edit timestamp of the file.

-With mittwald Hosting direct display of CO2 emissions per website visit
+With mittwald Hosting, direct display of CO2 emissions per website call

-If you host your projects in the Managed Cloud Hosting from mittwald, you can display the CO2 emissions per website visit.
-This way, you always have an eye on how climate-friendly your development is.
-Test the hosting for free for 30 days and check the KPIs in your projects.
+If you host your projects in mittwald's Managed Cloud Hosting, you can view the CO2 emissions per website call.
+This way, you can always keep an eye on how climate-friendly your development is.
+Try the hosting free for 30 days and check the KPIs on your projects.

 Account ready to go immediately.
 No payment details required.